gyiptgyipt/laser_filters/README.md

 # laser_angle_filter
-getting the laser ranges values from the range of minimum angle value to maximun angle value (ros2) (can use as library)
+getting the laser ranges values from the range of minimum angle value to maximun angle value getting the mininum range index(direction) of laser scan